Contact tracing currently focuses on informing citizens about their isolation obligation in the event of an infection.

 Naturally, your information will be treated in complete confidence.
 How do we do this?

 Your data, and the data of those people with whom you have been in close contact, has been collated and processed in Sciensano’s database, the national public health institute of Belgium.

 - to be able to track and contact the patients concerned through a contact centre

 - to provide relevant information to the region’s health, prevention and inspection services in order to minimise the spread of the virus

 - to enable scientific, statistical and/or policy research, after pseudonymisation or anonymisation of the data.

 We take the protection of your personal data very seriously.
 Access to these data is, therefore, limited to:

 - the contact centre

 - the region’s health, prevention and inspection services

 - scientists associated with the COVID-19 Risk Assessment Group.
 Along with the Sciensano technicians who maintain the database, they will treat your data confidentially.
-All personal data received will be deleted by Sciensano before 9 June 2020.
+Scientists do not have access to nominative data.
 Data intended for scientific research will be kept in a separate environment under a pseudonym for up to 30 years after the patient’s death.